Cumulus: Blockchain-Enabled Privacy Preserving Data Audit in Cloud: Protocol Overview

-In this section we outline our construction.
-For a protocol to fit into our framework, the PoR scheme has to be publicly verifiable and needs to produce short aggregated proofs.
-Although multiple PoR schemes have our required properties, we chose Shacham-Waters in our first protocol named \textit{AuB}.
+\textbf{Phase 3: Owner - Server} \begin{itemize} \item \textbf{FetchFile}: The data owner retrieves the stored file from the server using this function. \end{itemize} For a protocol to fit into our framework, the PoR scheme has to be publicly verifiable and needs to produce short aggregated proofs.
+Although multiple PoR schemes have our required properties, we chose Shacham-Waters in our first protocol named \textit{Audit using Blockchain(AuB)}.
 Shacham-Waters have complete security proofs along with practical overhead in terms of implementation.
 Also, it uses Homomorphic Linear Authenticators (HLA) which helps us have a very concise proof, which can be submitted to the ledger for verification upon closing state channel.
 The major drawback of Shacham-Waters is that it lacks privacy.
-Attacks have been shown that reveals parts of data from audit proofs.
-Hence, we further define a privacy preserving audit using blockchain named \textit{PPAuB} using PPSCS which gives privacy guarantees by random masking.
-We discuss both the designs in this section.
+Attacks have been shown that reveal parts of data from audit proofs.
+Hence, we further define a privacy preserving audit scheme using blockchain named \textit{Privacy Preserving Audit using Blockchain(PPAuB)} using PPSCS which gives privacy guarantees by random masking.
+We discuss the designs of \textit{AuB} and \textit{PPAuB} in this section.
+Figure \ref{fig:generic} provides a generic overview of the data flow in our construction.

 We assume that the server and auditor are known entities in the system, i.e., their public keys, identities and addresses are known throughout the system.
 Also, we assume the server and auditor has some coins deposited in the system which can be used to penalize them in case of misbehavior.
-For simplicity, we assume of a single file $F$ uploaded by a single owner $O$ to server $S$.
-We assume $O$ authorizes auditor $A$ as the third-party auditor for performing audits. $O$ might as well act as $A$ herself and perform the audit protocol.
+For simplicity, we assume a single file $F$ uploaded by a single owner $\mathcal{O}$ to server $\mathcal{S}$.
+We assume $\mathcal{O}$ authorizes auditor $Au$ as the third-party auditor for performing audits. $\mathcal{O}$ might as well act as $Au$ herself and perform the audit protocol.
 Our security assumptions allow such a case because the protocol is resilient against collusion by owner and auditor.
-We refer to the smart contract hosted on the blockchain as $L$.

-Additionally, we assume that the payout terms are uniform across the system.
-The terms must contain $auditCount$ (the minimum number of audit challenges for $A$), $C_s$ (money to be paid to honest server) and $C_A$ (money to be paid to honest auditor).
-All these assumptions can be easily dropped to extend to multi-user generic setting, but we omit those cases for brevity.